 The general rule is that if the taxable Estate is greater than the Estate tax limit

-($3.5 million Dollars for date of death in Year 2009), a federal Estate tax return must be filed.
+($5.2 million Dollars), a federal Estate tax return must be filed.
 In Massachusetts an Estate tax return must be filed for Estates valued at over 1 million dollars.
 The valuation of assets discussed above is needed for the federal Estate tax and MA Estate taxes.
 Federal and Massachusetts Estate taxes are due and payable nine (9) months from the date of death.

 The Personal Representative must also file the decedent's final Income tax return, federal and state, and make any necessary tax-related elections by the applicable April 15, Income tax filing deadline.
 Additionally, the Estate, as a separate entity, may also need to file Income tax returns if the Estate earnings exceed a certain limit.